Skip to main content

 \begin{align*} &\text{xerography} && \text{xenon} && \text{xylophone} && \text{xenophobia}\end{align*}

-This page titled 2.14: The Consonant Sound [z] is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.14: The Consonant Sound [z] is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?